Iran 'shoots down US drone over its territory' | DW | 20.06.2019

 Responding swiftly to the Iranian claim, the US military said it did not violate Iranian airspace on Wednesday.

-The US said last week it that Iran attempt to shoot down its drone, adding that it successfully downed an unmanned aircraft by Iran-aligned Houthi forces in Yemen.
+The US last week did confirm a previous Iranian attempt to shoot down one of its drones.

 Read more: Iran-US tensions flare in the Persian Gulf: What's at stake